Mar 29, 2018

 Shinjuku Chuo Park

-East Exit: Japan’s busiest district
+East Exit: Japan’s Busiest Entertainment District

 The heart of Shinjuku is Kabukicho.
 With its rows of izakayas (pubs), restaurants, bars, nightclubs and much more, Kabukicho is known as one of Asia’s greatest entertainment districts.
 Among the attractions there are the Samurai Museum and Robot Restaurant, popular among visitors from abroad.
 This is also the location of Shinjuku Golden Gai, a popular area among Japanese people and foreign travelers alike in recent years with a tradition of being a gathering-place of writers, film directors, musicians and other members of the culturati.
 With a large number of department stores and fashion boutiques, it is also a great place for shopping.